How to get 360 audio on your new AirPods

-Alternatively, you can take the iPad route, as spatial audio works with the iPad Pro (third generation and later), the iPad Air (third generation and later), the standard iPad (sixth generation and later), and the iPad mini (fifth generation).
+Alternatively, you can take the iPad route, as spatial sound works with the iPad Pro (third generation and later), the iPad Air (third generation and later), the standard iPad (sixth generation and later), and the iPad mini (fifth generation).
 For tablets, you’ll need to be using iPadOS 14 or later.

 And you’re not done yet—you’ll also need a video app that supports spatial audio.
-Unfortunately Apple hasn’t published a master list of apps that do or don’t have spatial audio capabilities, but a quick web search will turn up some hits and tell you if your app of choice offers the feature.
+Unfortunately, Apple hasn’t published a master list of apps that do or don’t have spatial audio capabilities, but a quick web search will turn up some hits and tell you if your app of choice offers the feature.

-At the time of writing, Disney+, Plex, HBO Max, Hulu, and, of course, Apple TV+ all support spatial audio.
+At the time of writing, Disney+, Plex, HBO Max, Hulu, and, of course, Apple TV+ and Apple Music all support spatial audio.
 You’ll notice that Netflix isn’t on that list, but the rumor is that it will be added before too long.
 Amazon Prime Video watchers are out of luck for now.